HortoDev/FireReady_Wind_Monitor/Readme.txt

-Fire, No fire for wind direction
+Fire, No fire for wind direction at Opencut Mines

 Code uses a weather API to get wind and weather data https://www.weatherapi.com/api-explorer.aspx#current